Airdate: 01/14/1987

 Really, Mark wasn’t in the room.

 Anyway, what’s probably even more striking is Jonathan’s attitude.
-In the episode, he seems quite smitten by Wally, as though he has always been deeply involved in the bums cause (like when in The Torch Jonathan remembered he was susceptible to antisemitism).
-But there’s one peculiar detail to point out: the moment Wally doubts his religious faith, Jonathan steps in.
+There’s one peculiar detail to point out: the moment Wally doubts his religious faith, Jonathan steps in.

 And when Wally asks him how Jonathan knows that, the answer is puzzling to say the least.